 "Rowan?"

-I could see him over the glass, through the locked room where a woman with orange hair, like his, just kept hitting against the door, seemingly calling out his name as if he could still hear her.
+I could see him over the glass, through the locked room where a woman with orange hair — like his — just kept hitting against the door, seemingly calling out his name like he could still hear her.

 Turned out, he couldn't.

-Looking at him in that freezer.
-My mind went blank.
+Looking at him in that freezer, my mind went blank.
 No process.
 It was like a bad wound in me that was staying neutral, refusing to bleed.
-I walked towards the glass slowly, placed my fingers on it, then called his name again:
+I walked toward the glass slowly, placed my fingers on it, then called his name again.

 "Ren—"

-"Come on now dude.
+"Come on now.
 Don't make me seem like the bad guy."
 I kept muttering, now starting to hit the glass calmly.
 "You also wanted to stand up for yourself, didn't you?
 Didn't you want to learn how to fight?"

 A hand rested firmly on my shoulder.
-Then something in my brain gestured for mental purchase.
-I turned around and met the eyes of the Bureau officer who was supposed to be in charge of Julian's case.
-The same one who'd found us in the middle of the street the other day.
+Something in my brain gestured for mental purchase.
+I turned around and met the eyes of the Bureau officer — the same one who'd found us in the middle of the street the other day and was supposed to be in charge of Julian's case.

 "I'm...sorry about what happened."
-He said with some kind of calmness that got on my nerves.
+He said with a kind of calmness that got on my nerves immediately.
 Then his hands found his waist.
 "Look, I want to help you set this right.
 But to do that, I need to know what actually happened that day—"

 "Julian."
 I cut him off.
 "What about Julian?"
-I met his eyes, anger evident in my tone.
+I met his eyes, anger evident in every syllable.
 "Is he still under detention?"

 "Yeah, about that..."
-The officer let out a short sigh as he slightly looked away from me.
+The officer let out a short sigh and slightly looked away from me.
 "Julian was...bailed off."

-I didn't reply, I just kept the same straight look, only this time with a deeper frown.
+I didn't reply.
+I just kept the same straight look, only with a deeper frown this time.

 "Ren..."